Mayor & City Council

 Governing the City of San Marino is a City Council of five members, elected by the people to a four-year term, at elections held in November of odd calendar years.

 These five council members serve without any financial compensation and elect one of their own members as Mayor.
-To email any member of City Council, please click on their name below:

-Calling on government
+calling on government

 We take this opportunity to extend to all San Marinans a cordial invitation to call on any branch of your city government to aid you in any service we can offer you.
 This is your city, and the friendly and courteous city employees are happy to assist you in enjoying your own hometown of which we are all so proud.